 Last week I shared some tips on how to throw a cozy, outdoor Friendsgiving.
 In that post, I had a set of pocket napkins that each had a word that reminded me of one of my friends.
 These napkins go so far beyond just Friendsgiving — they are perfect for any holiday celebration!
 You can add holiday words or names to use them as place cards.
 You could also add an image instead of words!

-Plus, they are super easy to make if you have a Cricut Explore.
 Make sure you check out my top ten reasons for getting one for Christmas at the end of this post!

 Directions: Folding the Napkin

 Start by folding your napkin so that it creates a nice pocket for your silverware.

 Place the napkin, right side up (so the hem and label are face-down).

 Fold up 1″4 of the way from the bottom.

 Then make another fold halfway up the napkin, making sure to keep the first fold intact.

 Carefully flip the whole thing over.

 Start folding the napkin in quarters, starting from one side.

 Keep folding until you have folded it all the way.